Architecture

 The code generation and tool execution infrastructure is provided by mcpygen and re-exported by ipybox.

-CodeExecutor coordinates sandboxed code execution, tool execution, and tool call approval.
+CodeExecutor coordinates sandboxed execution of Python code and shell commands, MCP tool execution, and approval of tool calls and shell commands.-